plece0/Chimera1n/README.md

 > Why?
 Isn't there odysseyra1n, why not just use that?

 Odysseyra1n uses only libhooker for Tweak Injection, which can cause a few issues.
 For me in particular TetherMe doesn't work on o-ra1n (Some have reported it works for them) So it's just easier to use this.
-It also uses libhooker for the important low level stuff, so you don't give up any of that core stability.
+It also uses libhooker for the "low level patches", so you don't give up stability.

 > Long-Term Usablity and Downsides

-chimera1n no longer recieves sileo updates because it uses the Chimera boostrap.
+chimera1n no longer recieves sileo updates (stuck on 1.9) because it uses the Chimera boostrap.
 And it's time is limited since coolstar has a very shitty record of keeping repo's up for an extended period of time (look at electra, and sileo for checkra1n).
 Though I plan to host a mirror when Coolstar eventually shuts down the Chimera Repo.